JimmyCai-16/COMP5703-Project/web/porphyry_deposits/README.md

 - **Data Preprocessing**: Handles missing values and outliers, and splits the dataset into training and testing sets.
 - **Model Training**: Implements a logistic regression model to classify data points.
-- **Model Evaluation**: Evaluates the model using metrics like accuracy, confusion matrix, and ROC-AUC score.
+- **Model Evaluation**: Evaluates the model using metrics like accuracy and ROC-AUC score.
 - **Visualization**: Generates visualizations such as ROC curves to provide insights into model performance.

 ## Project Structure

-- `W6-Copy.ipynb`: The main Jupyter Notebook containing the entire code pipeline.
+- `Model.ipynb`: The main Jupyter Notebook containing the entire code pipeline.
-- `requirements.txt`: The list of dependencies required for the project.

 ## Contributing